allenai/allennlp-guide/slides/chapter01/02_outline.md

 ---

-# Chapter X: Using pretrained contextualizers like ELMo and BERT
+# Chapter 14: Using pretrained contextualizers like ELMo and BERT

 (I debated putting this before the task-specific stuff, because it's something people probably want to see right away.
 But I think you won't really understand this well without understanding how at least one task works, so it really belongs after those chapters, even if someone who knows what they're doing just skips to this.)

+Notes: The best NLP systems today use large pre-trained contextualizers as their base inputs.
+In this chapter we give a brief introduction to pre-trained contextualizers and talk about how to use them in AllenNLP.

 ---

+# Chapter 15: Building a demo

+(Include image of a demo here)

+Notes: This chapter describes how AllenNLP is set up to making serving demos of your models easy, and gives examples of how to do this, both for simple text-in / text-out demos, and for fancy React-based visualizations.

+---

-# Chapter X: Miscellaneous topics
+# Chapter 16: Miscellaneous topics / FAQs

+- How do I use a GPU instead of a CPU?
+What about multiple GPUs?
+How does multi-GPU support work?

-A collection of random how-to topics that didn't fit in any other chapter.
+Notes: A collection of random how-to topics and frequently asked questions that didn't fit in any other chapter.